Mister Blank

 Mister Blank is a comic book limited series by Christopher J. Hicks, published by Slave Labor Graphics (under their Amaze Ink imprint).
 Mister Blank was characterized by bold and fluid but minimal line quality, and a robust use of gray tones.

 Publication history

 Mister Blank first appeared in January 1997, with issue #0.
 Issue #1 followed in February, 1997, and subsequent issues were published quarterly until issue #14, in May 2000, which concluded the story.
-In June 2000, the 15 issues were collected into a trade paperback Mister Blank, the Exhaustive Collection, which included a some additional material.
+In June 2000, the 15 issues were collected into a trade paperback Mister Blank, the Exhaustive Collection, which included some additional material.